DETAILED ACTION

 comprising a machine-readable pattern (i.e., indicia) representing coded data (i.e., barcode) on a surface area of a layer (i.e., outer wrapper) comprised by the smoking article ([033, 0036, 0052, 0061]; barcode pattern on the article’s wrapper can be read by an imaging sensing module, implying the pattern/barcode is machine-readable);

 Gimkiewicz further discloses that the indicia are a printed pattern such as dots or a barcode [0061].
-Gimkiewicz does not disclose the pattern is formed by a plurality of recesses in and/or protrusions from the surface area.
+Gimkiewicz does not disclose the following:

-Gimkiewicz further discloses that the indicia are a printed pattern such as dots or a barcode [0061].
-Gimkiewicz does not disclose the pattern is formed by a plurality of perforations of the layer in the surface area.
+the pattern is formed by a plurality of perforations of the layer in the surface area;

-However, Silverschotz, directed to encoding information on paper, discloses that a machine-readable coded pattern can be formed on said paper using small visually unnoticeable holes or perforations, allowing the code to be applied anywhere on a paper sheet without visually interfering with any printed message on the paper (Col. 3, Lines 24-40, 55-60; perforated code is machine-readable via an optical reader; disclosed paper sheet is considered equivalent to a smoking article wrapper that is also made of paper).
+Regarding (I), Silverschotz, directed to encoding information on paper, discloses that a machine-readable coded pattern can be formed on said paper using small visually unnoticeable holes or perforations, allowing the code to be applied anywhere on a paper sheet without visually interfering with any printed message on the paper (Col. 3, Lines 24-40, 55-60; perforated code is machine-readable via an optical reader; disclosed paper sheet is considered equivalent to a smoking article wrapper that is also made of paper).

 Therefore, it would have been obvious to one ordinarily skilled in the art to construct the machine-readable pattern disclosed by Gimkiewicz to be formed by perforations as disclosed by Silverschotz, as both are directed to a machine-readable coded pattern on a paper material, where Silverschotz teaches the advantage of using perforations which will not visually impact the paper material as they can be constructed to be extremely small and still be detectable by an optical reader (Col. 3, Lines 24-40, 55-60); this also involves applying a known information encoding method to a similar material (i.e., paper) to yield predictable results.

-Regarding (I), Nappi, directed to a smoking article with indicia (i.e., machine-readable pattern), discloses that the indicia marking can be provided on a smoking article wrapper such as a tipping paper, plug, wrap, or any other suitable wrapper such as a film that is substantially or entirely transparent (i.e., allows light to be transmitted through) [0016-0018].
+Regarding (II), Nappi, directed to a smoking article with indicia (i.e., machine-readable pattern), discloses that the indicia marking can be provided on a smoking article wrapper such as a tipping paper, plug, wrap, or any other suitable wrapper such as a film that is substantially or entirely transparent (i.e., allows light to be transmitted through) [0016-0018].

-Regarding (II), it should be noted that rearrangement of parts without modifying the operation of the device is held to be an obvious matter of design choice that gives predictable results (see MPEP § 2144.04.VI.C).
+Regarding (III), it should be noted that rearrangement of parts without modifying the operation of the device is held to be an obvious matter of design choice that gives predictable results (see MPEP § 2144.04.VI.C).
 Modified Gimkiewicz discloses that the machine-readable perforation pattern is located on the outer wrapper but does not specify where on the outer wrapper.

 As such, one ordinarily skilled in the art could form the machine-readable perforation pattern in any location on the wrapper such as where the wrapper wraps around the separation (i.e., hollow) section of modified Gimkiewicz’s smoking article.
 Since the wrapper is transparent, it is reasonably understood that light will pass through the hollow section and also through the perforations located on said hollow section.